noah-nuebling/github-actions-test/Readme.md

 If you have actions mapped to middle button, use Scroll and navigate (or Click and drag sim?) to still navigate in Blender.
 Or uncapture Middle button (maybe make this a guide on its own?)

+**Will Mac Mouse Fix still be Open Source now that it's monetized?**

+Yes.
+Mac Mouse Fix will still be open source, and I don't plan to change that at any point.

+This also means you can use Mac Mouse Fix for free by building it from source and disabling the licensing checks.
+That's perfectly fine, I just discourage sharing these cracked versions online.
+And of course, on the next update, you'll get a non-cracked version which means you'll have to do this again for every update.
+(Or just pay $1.99 for the greatest mouse driver ever! :)

+Anyone will also still be able to use source code from Mac Mouse Fix in their free and commercial products as long as they don't just sell a copy of Mac Mouse Fix without adding their own contribution.

+Learn about the details in the new MMF License which MMF 3 will be licensed under.

+**Can I get Mac Mouse Fix for free if I already donated?**

+Yes!
+If you bought me a milkshake before the 10th of September 2022, you can write an email to noah.n.public@gmail.com with "Milkshake Karma" in the subject and a screenshot as proof and then I'll send you a 100% off discount code or something!

 ## What people say

 These cool articles were written about MMF